Burgundy may not be the most popular expat destination in France, however, its appeal goes far beyond exquisite wines and Dijon mustard.

 Food is not cheap, but the quality is generally very high.
 You can save money by buying local, seasonal produce at farm shops and markets.

-Shopping at the local markets is a joy, a true feast for the senses.
-The colourful displays of local vegetables, the smell of good cheese, and the banter of the stallholders all add to a truly enjoyable experience.
-And if you stop in a coffee or two at a café, while watching the world go by, the experience is complete.
+The colorful displays of local vegetables, the smell of good cheese, and the banter of the stallholders all add to a truly enjoyable experience.
+And if you stop in a coffee or two at a café while watching the world go by, the experience is complete.

 Eating out can be relatively inexpensive if you try the ‘menu du jour’ at lunchtime.
 Typically, €15 per head for a 3-course meal is standard.